-The following College documents support the Board Policy Manual by providing information and delineating specific policies, procedures, rules and regulations required for the operation of the institution.
-The College community should be guided by these documents in matters concerning the different areas of operation of Harper College.
+Various College documents support the Board Policy Manual by providing information and delineating specific procedures, rules and regulations required for the operation of the institution.
+The College community should be guided by procedural documents, handbooks, and contractual agreements in matters concerning the different areas of operation of Harper College.